Focus and Scope

 The journal focuses on two main areas:

-1. English Language Education and Pedagogy
+1. English Language Education

-2. Applied Linguistics
+2. English Applied Linguistics

 Editorial Policy